 Our software is hosted in the Amazon AWS cloud – world experts in secure hosting.
 Our infrastructure design is built to protect data, including Antivirus protection, firewalls, full encryption when data is in transit and on disk; including encrypted backups, a private network to access the database, encrypted discs and continuous monitoring of the site to ensure it is safe.

 Further protection comes at login.
 User access is password protected, with industry standard encryption of credentials, and can be further enhanced by requiring the use of two-factor authentication.
 If required, ‘whitelist’ approved locations can be set so two-factor authentication is not required when accessing from the set locations.
 Further controls can be added forcing key user to always use two factor authentication regardless of their location if you wish, giving a flexible but secure solution.

 Yes!
-Head over to our news page and you will see lots of examples from around the world.
+Head over to our case studies page and you will see lots of examples from around the world.